FlashFunders/flash_flow/README.md

 deployed to `acceptance_branch` it will mark any finished stories as delivered.
 This is best used right after every deploy to your acceptance environment.
 The acceptance branch will not be re-built in this case.

+#### --resolve
+Launch a bash shell to save your conflict resolutions.
+If your branch didn't merge the last time you ran flash flow you'll run this command.
+This drops you into bash where you can save your resolved conflicts, then those resolutions will be remembered the next time you run flash flow.

+#### --resolve-manual
+Print instructions that will show you how to resolve your merge conflicts without using flash flow's version of the shell.
+If you don't use bash, or flash flow does odd things to your bash config, this is the way to go.

-### Merge conflicts
+### A note about merge conflicts
 When we first started using flash_flow, if your branch had a merge conflict you were out of luck.
 You had to wait for the branch that you were conflicting with to be merged to master, merge master into your branch, and then try again to get your code into the merge branch.

 Then we discovered git rerere, which is the coolest feature of git that almost no one seems to have heard of.
-Googling it turns up a few really good resources on how it works, but in one sentence or less what it does is remember how you resolved conflicts and apply those patches.
+Basically what rerere does is remember how you resolved conflicts and auto-apply those patches when it notices the same conflicts.

 If your branch has a conflict with the `merge_branch` flash_flow will look for a rerere patch and apply that if it exists.
 If it doesn't, flash_flow will not merge your branch (but will continue merging all the others), and it will